 Amazon reviewers give it an average of 4.6 out of 5 stars.
 One said, “This lap desk is great for the price.
 I like the cutouts for the vents on my computer.
 It has a cute drawer to put things in and a spot for a cup.”
 Another noted, “It has taken the pressure of the laptop off my kneecaps and feels so much better.”
 Some reviewers have even found different ways of using the product: “I use this beautiful bamboo tray on my kitchen counter as part of my standing desk.”

 How to choose the best desk for you

-Then, consider what you’ll use the desk for and how much you’ll use it.
-If you’re working from home every day, map out what electronics and items the desk will hold.
-If you require two monitors, a laptop and a desktop machine, you will need a desk with ample surface area and storage capacity.
+Next, think about what the desk will actually be used for and how often you will use it.
+Will it be relied heavily upon or is it just for occasional use?
+If you’re choosing one for working from home, consider what electronics and paperwork the desk will need to hold.
+If you need two monitors as well as a laptop and a desktop machine, you’re going to need a larger desk with additional storage.

 On the other hand, if the desk just needs to hold a laptop or it’s predominantly for homework, a more simple, compact design might be best.
 It’s also worth thinking about how much space you have to fit the desk as well.
 Floating desks and fold-up desks can be ideal if you’re tight for space.